This page may contain affiliate links. Learn More.

 The types of license, certification, or permit you will need to open your own home daycare will depend on where you are located.
-Find out how to get a home daycare license here.
+Find out how to get a home daycare license.
+For more information about running a home daycare, click here.

 If you are thinking about starting a daycare in your home, you’ll need to first find out the home daycare requirements for your area.
 Some places require a license, some require a certification, and some require a permit.